-During the 2015 financial year the Company's D&O Policy was not renewed.
-Prior to the expiry of the D&O Policy, the Administrator did elect to take up an Extended Reporting option under the D&O Policy which terminates on 31 May 2016.
-The directors have not included details of the nature of liabilities covered nor the amount of the premium paid in respect to D&O Policy (inclusive of the Extended Reporting Option), as such disclosure is prohibited under the terms of the contracts.
-With the effectuation of the DOCA the Company is now seeking to secure a new D&O Policy.
+During the 2016 financial year the Company' had limited D&O cover being an Extended Reporting option which terminated on 31 May 2016.
+The directors have not included details of the nature of liabilities covered nor the amount of the premium paid in respect to D&O Policy (inclusive of the Extended Reporting Option), as such, disclosure is prohibited under the terms of the contracts.
+The Company has not yet secured a new D&O Policy.